Robert Serumaga: Life

 Becoming disillusioned with Amin, Serumaga left Uganda in 1977.
-In exile in the late 1970s, he became major figure among the Ugandan opposition.
+In exile in the late 1970s, he became a major figure among the Ugandan opposition.
 At the time, he became well known as a monarchist, supporting Mutesa II, the deposed Kabaka of Buganda.
 He became involved in militant opposition groups such as the Save Uganda Movement, and co-founded the Uganda Nationalist Organization (UNO) in 1978.
 In late 1978, the Uganda–Tanzania War, whereupon Serumaga helped to organize armed UNO fighters to assist the Tanzanians against Amin's regime.
 He trained as fighter at the Tarime rebel camp.
 However, two rebel raids into Uganda which Serumaga helped to organize ended in complete failure.
 Regardless, there were discussions among the opposition in March 1979 which included Serumaga as one of those who could be appointed as president once Amin was removed.
 Serumaga was ultimately part of the pro-Tanzanian Uganda National Liberation Army that helped to oust Amin in April 1979.

 As supporter of newly installed Ugandan President Yusuf Lule, Serumaga initially served as assistant minister before being appointed Minister of Commerce.
 However, Lule's government was short-lived.
 When Lule was removed from office amid general political turmoil and replaced by Godfrey Binaisa, Serumaga went back into exile and announced the reactivation of the Uganda Nationalist Organization.
 He was alleged to have seized a "missing arms depot", and journalist Victoria Brittain judged at the time that Serumaga's group could "cause difficulties in Uganda".
 However, Serumaga died in mysterious circumstances in Nairobi in 1980, reportedly of a brain haemorrhage.
 The Serumaga Organization, a non-profit organization run by Serumaga's daughter, is named in his memory.